-Google+, Google’s eponymous social network, is shutting down following the discovery of an exploit that could’ve allowed malicious developers parties to collect the data of hundreds of millions of users, according to the Wall Street Journal.
+Google+, Google’s eponymous social network, is shutting down following the discovery of an exploit that could’ve allowed malicious developers parties to collect the data of hundreds of thousands of users, according to the Wall Street Journal.

 In a bombshell report this morning, the publication contends that Google’s Privacy and Data Protection Office, an internal committee of Google executives which includes Google chief executive Sundar Pichai, were briefed on a plan not to report the Google+ vulnerability to users out of concern that it might “draw … scrutiny” and “cause reputational damage.”

 “[It could result] in [Google] coming into the spotlight alongside or even instead of Facebook despite having stayed under the radar throughout the Cambridge Analytica scandal,” a memo obtained by the Wall Street Journal reads. “[It] almost guarantees Sundar will testify before Congress.”

 Company lawyers advised that Google wasn’t legally required to disclose the incident to the public.
 (The European Union’s General Data Protection Regulation mandates that firms to notify regulators of breaches within 72 hours, but because the exploit was uncovered in March — two months before GDPR went into effect — it wasn’t subject to that provision.)
 And the group decided that, because Google couldn’t pinpoint which developers might have obtained data, publicly disclosing it wouldn’t give any “actional benefit” to end users.

 In a blog post, Google says it uncovered the vulnerability in March 2018 as part of Project Strobe, a 100-person team charged with conducting a sweeping review of third-party developer tools that permit access to Google account and Android device data.